Linguapress.com home

 Language study, based on the first seven paragraphs of the text:

 1. There are words and expressions we use to indicate that what we are expressing is approximate, true to a certain degree, or apparently or generally true.
-How many words or expressions of this type can students pick out?
+How many words or expressions of this type can you pick out?
 How does the meaning of each sentence change, if they are eliminated?

 2. Explain the use of the following expressions.
 Is it possible to eliminate them and keep the same meaning?